Philip Auslander

 Downloads

-Thirty + essays drawn from the past thirty + years of Philip Auslander’s scholarship are available for download here.
+Thirty-five + essays drawn from the past thirty-five + years of Philip Auslander’s scholarship are available for download here.

 “Live–In Person!
 The Beatles as Performers, 1963-1966,” Acting Archives, Vol. 10, No. 20, 2020 (published in 2021).
 Italian version here.